RocketSoftware/uniface-ux/README.md

   This will build the bundles for development mode, start a web server and watch for source changes;
 - Run command: ```npm run watch```,
   This will build the bundles for development mode and watch for source changes.

+## How to start a HTTP server and open the test page

+### Use npm HTTP servers
+- Open a command prompt in top folder ux-widgets;
+- Run command: ```npm run serve```,
+  This will start http-server;
+- Or run command: ```npm run serve:dev```,
+  This will start webpack-dev-server;
+- Open a browser with URL: http://localhost:9000/test/index.html

+## How to integrate with the Uniface installation

+### Configuration with Tomcat

+- Clone this repository to your web server as a WebApp named ux-widgets
+- Goto inside the WebApp ux-widgets
+- Start your Uniface Tomcat
+- Open a browser with URL: http://localhost:8080/ux-widgets/test/index.html

+### TODO: more